 The University of Liège is home to more than 3,500 researchers, scientists and technicians.
 Together, they have the resources to build the foundations of a revitalized economy based on creativity, innovation and entrepreneurship, through the creation of spin-offs, jobs and economic opportunities.

-Furthermore, the Interface Entreprises is committed to delivering significant value to Society.
+Furthermore, RISE is committed to delivering significant value to Society.
 This is achieved by connecting breakthrough public discoveries with the needs of the industries.
 It is about developing partnerships with the right companies that will enable research to be transformed into products that will benefit both people and the economy.

 ULiège - CERM